 - a.
-An Acc-VS with a color electronic image display shall allow the voter to adjust the color saturation throughout the voting session while preserving the current votes. - i.
-At a minimum, two alternative display options listed shall be available: 1) black text on white background,2) white text on black background, 3) yellow text on a black background, or 4) light cyan text on a black background. - b.
+The manufacturer shall conduct summative usability tests on the Acc-VS using individuals with low vision and shall report the test results, using the Common Industry Format, as part of the TDP.
+In addition, the usability test report shall be submitted to the EAC as part of the documentation manufacturers are required to file with the application to test a voting system. - b.
+An Acc-VS with a color electronic image display shall allow the voter to adjust the color saturation throughout the voting session while preserving the current votes.
+Two options shall be available: 1) black text on white background and 2) white text on black background. - c.
 Groups of buttons and controls which perform different functions on the Acc-VS shall be distinguishable by both shape and color.
 This applies to buttons and controls implemented either "on-screen" or in hardware.
-This requirement does not apply to sizeable groups of keys in wide use by individuals with disabilities, such as a full alphabetic keyboard when used for purposes other than basic navigation and selection (e.g. entering a write-in candidate name).
+This requirement does not apply to sizeable groups of keys in wide use by individuals with disabilities, such as a full alphabetic keyboard.

 Discussion: The redundant cues assist those with low vision.
 They also help individuals who may have difficulty reading the text on the screen, those who are blind but have some residual vision, and those who use the controls on an Acc-VS because of limited dexterity.
-While this requirement is primarily focused on those with low vision, a feature intended primarily to address one kind of disability may very well assist voters with other kinds8.
-The TRACE Center's EZ Access design is an example of button functions distinguishable by both shape and color: http://trace.wisc.edu/ez/

-- c.
-If the Acc-VS has an electronic image display, the Acc-VS shall provide synchronized audio output to convey the same information as that which is displayed on the screen - i.
-There shall be a means by which the voter can disable either the audio or the video output, resulting in a video-only or audio-only presentation, respectively. - ii.
+While this requirement is primarily focused on those with low vision, a feature intended primarily to address one kind of disability may very well assist voters with other kinds.
+The TRACE Center's EZ Access design is an example of button functions distinguishable by both shape and color: http://trace.wisc.edu/ez/ d.
+If the Acc-VS has an electronic image display, the Acc-VS shall provide synchronized audio output to convey the same information as that which is displayed on the screen There shall be a means by which the voter can disable either the audio or the video output, resulting in a video-only or audio-only presentation, respectively.
 The system shall allow the voter to switch among the three modes (synchronized audio/video, video-only, or audio-only) throughout the voting session while preserving the current votes.